EvolutionaryGenetics-UB-CEAB/restrictionEnzimes/README.md

 # Evaluating restriction enzyme selection for genome reduction in non-model organisms
 ## Getting started
-This repository contains all the supplementary pipelines about the research called: **Evaluating restriction enzyme selection for genome reduction in non-model organisms my final degree project**.
+This repository contains all the supplementary pipelines about the research called: **Evaluating restriction enzyme selection for genome reduction in non-model organisms.**

 ## Documentation
 Supplementary information of in-house scripts